Paris778/Retrograde-Mercury-Dates-Dataset-1990-2020/README.md

 ## Dataset Aim

-This dataset was created in order to encourage Astology related research.
+This dataset was created in order to encourage Astrology related research.

 ## Dataset Overview